How To: Play a real-life game of Quidditch

 So you think you have what it takes to conquer The World's Hardest Game?
 Well then lets see what you got!
 Before you set out on your quest for epic fail how about you check out this video showing you exactly how to beat the game, level by level.

-How To: Solve the Rubik's Cube with the T Permutation
+How To: Solve a Rubik's Twist

-How To: Solve the wooden ball puzzle
+How To: Solve the difficult wooden ball puzzle

 How To: Play the original board game Risk